 Average Tour Length:

-1½ – 2 hour Museum highlight tours are available with a docent.
+1½ – 2 hour Museum highlight tours are available with a Navigator.

 At least 2 hours are recommended to see everything.

 Experience the Museum in a whole new light…the dark!
 Groups have the Museum to themselves in this private tour after regular business hours.
-Explore on your own or with a docent.
+Explore on your own or with a Navigator.

 *We require one chaperone (teacher or other adult) for every ten students participating in a group tour.
 The required chaperones (teacher or other adult) receive complimentary admission.
 Additional chaperones or accompanying adults will be charged $15.00/person.